antoniorv6/SMT/CONTRIBUTING.md

 *Note: All contributions will be licensed under the project's license.*

 - **Smaller is better.** Submit **one** pull request per bug fix or feature.
 A pull request should contain isolated changes pertaining to a single bug fix or feature implementation. **Do not** refactor or reformat code that is unrelated to your change.
 It is better to **submit many small pull requests** rather than a single large one.
 Enormous pull requests will take enormous amounts of time to review, or may be rejected altogether.

+- **Test before opening requests.** Please, verify that the results you get with your branch are similar to the ones presented in the paper.
+If your solution improves the paper, please **notify the support team to verify and include your results**.
+This is an open-source project, so all performance improvements will be credited to the author of the commit.

 - **Coordinate bigger changes.** For large and non-trivial changes, open an issue to discuss a strategy with the maintainers.
 Otherwise, you risk doing a lot of work for nothing!